ajstrand/slap/README.md

 ### The original author passed away in 2018, so various folks have forked the project.
 #### AFAIK this is the only fork that works under Node v16.

-#### Syntax highlighting currently isnt working at all and is something I'm working to fix.

 ## The version I have running works on a recent linux distro, Pop OS, so it should run on Macs.
 ### I plan to fully support Windows as well.
 ![Screenshot](https://raw.githubusercontent.com/slap-editor/slap/master/screenshot.png)